OnionIoT/documentation/docs/introduction/comparison-of-firmware-old-and-new.md

 ## Note to reader

 This is an advanced article that provides an overview of the differences between v0.3.4 and the new v23.05.3 stable version of the Omega firmware.
-The article is relevant to customers who have previous experience with the Omega2 family of products. <!-- TODO: update with OPENWRT_RELEASE variable -->
+The article is relevant to users who have previous experience with the Omega2 family of products. <!-- TODO: update with OPENWRT_RELEASE variable -->

 ## Context: The previous v0.3.4 firmware